Best Robo-Advisors UK 2025

 These take the guesswork out of investing by matching your financial goals with pre-built portfolios of ETFs or funds.
 Since it’s all automated, robo-advisors are much cheaper than traditional wealth managers.

-• Analysis of over 30,000 votes and reviews in the annual Good Money Guide awards
+• We analysed over 30,000 votes and reviews in the annual Good Money Guide awards

-• Hands-on, deep dive into the robo-advisor platforms with our own money
+• Our hands-on, deep dives into the robo-advisor platforms with our own money

 • Detailed comparison of the stand-out features